cainmagi/Dockerfiles/manual-xubuntu/xvnc.md

 > Updated on 4/19/2022

 > :telescope: :construction: This feature is still experimental now.
-Although it should work properly, I have not made much tests.
+Although it should work properly, I have not made many tests.
 Maybe there would be some unwanted and unknown behaviors.

 This script provides an alternative way for launching the desktop and noVNC.
 It is more convenient than using the commands like these: